 Alli Candelmo, Ph.D. is REEF’s Invasive Species Program Manager.
 Alli joined the REEF team in 2018 and brings a wealth of experience to the organization.
 She attended Rutgers University where she obtained a Ph.D. in Ecology and Evolution.
 She has studied the population dynamics and management strategies of invasive lionfish in the Cayman Islands and Turks and Caicos, working with the local stakeholders and communities on both islands to help improve removal efforts and gain a better understanding of invasive lionfish.
 Her doctoral and postdoctoral research has examined a number of anthropogenic impacts on coastal ecosystems and early life history finfish, including; toxicants, ocean acidification and increased temperatures.
 She had the opportunity to collaborate with REEF on the Grouper Moon project in 2016 and 2017 examining survivorship of early life stages of Nassau and Tiger Grouper.
 She also has experience developing hands-on science activities.
 She is a strong advocate for conservation of coastal and marine ecosystems, regularly volunteering for local community programs.

 Amy Lee is REEF’s Trips Program and Communications Manager.
 She attended the University of South Carolina where she earned two degrees, a Bachelor of Arts in Public Relations and a Bachelor of Science in Marine Science.
 She came to REEF as a Marine Conservation Intern in the fall of 2014, and was ecstatic to join the staff in April 2015.
 Before moving to Key Largo, Amy worked in the communications department at the South Carolina Bar, served as Student Public Relations Coordinator for the University of South Carolina’s Marine Science Program and studied coral reef ecology as a research assistant in Indonesia.
 Managing REEF’s Field Survey Trips Program allows Amy to merge her passions for diving, communication, science and travel.
 She organizes, plans and promotes trips to dive destinations throughout REEF’s nine survey regions and strives to implement effective communications into all aspects of REEF's programs.
-She frequently writes or edits content for REEF's online and print platforms, and has also had the amazing opportunity to write articles for Alert Diver magazine.
+She frequently writes or edits content for REEF's online and print platforms, and in her spare time is a contributing writer for Alert Diver magazine, published by Divers Alert Network.
 Amy has surveyed throughout the Tropical Western Atlantic and Indo-Pacific, as well as the eastern Pacific, New England, and US west coast.

 Janna Nichols is REEF's Citizen Science Program Manager, working extensively with the Volunteer Fish Survey Project database, training programs, and volunteer teams.
 She coordinates REEF's social media and was also the creator of the popular REEF Fishinar (webinar) program.
 Although Janna officially joined REEF staff in 2010, she has been conducting surveys, teaching Fish ID classes and giving REEF presentations as a volunteer since 2000, and is based in Vancouver, Washington.
 Janna is passionate about underwater photography and marine life identification, and many of her photos appear in west coast marine life ID guides, publications, and online resources.
 Her efforts were integral to the design and photography on REEF's many laminated fish identification cards.
 She has personally completed over 1000 REEF surveys and is an expert level REEF surveyor in the Pacific Coast and Tropical Western Atlantic regions.
 Janna is a PADI certified SCUBA instructor (retired), a past AAUS Scientific Diver and DSO, and the leader of REEF's Pacific Coast Advanced Assessment Team.
 In 2003, she received REEF's Volunteer of the Year award, in 2013 she received Dive News Network's Diver of the Year Award, and in 2015 she received the Golden Hamlet award from REEF.